Tyler-Schwenk/RibbitRadar/README.md

 ## Future Development

 - Expand the model to detect additional species relevant to Rana Draytonii's ecosystem.
-    - Given quality training data, this can be easily achieved with the current training pipeline
+    - Given quality training data, this can be achieved with the current training pipeline
-- Integrate geographical data to visualize call distributions over time or space.
+- Integrate geographical data to visualize call distributions over time and space.

 ## Citing